No Such Thing As Overkill

-No matter your level of bowhunting experiance - the answer is always "Not Enough."
+How many shot chances do you think you'll have in your lifetime?
+No matter your level of bowhunting experience - the answer is always "Not Enough."
 Two of our goals at GrizzlyStik are to help bowhunters maximize the precious few opportunities they get while simultaneously increasing the odds of a quick/clean kill.

-The Ashby 315 broadhead still had enough weight to overcome the branch, arrow flight and a high spine hit.
-As you can see, the Ashby still had enough momentum to server the buffalo's spine and nock a 1800 pound animal off his feet.
-No such thing as OVERKILL isn't just a marketing slogan, it's our manufacturing mindset.
+This is a perfect example of why "There's No such thing as OVERKILL" isn't just a marketing slogan, it's our manufacturing mindset.
+The Ashby 315 broadhead still had enough mass mixed with structural integrity to overcome the branch, arrow flight, and a high spine hit.
+As you can see, the Ashby still had enough "Overkill" to sever the buffalo's spine and knock an 1800-pound animal off his feet.